NicolasBourhis/notebook/_gtfobins/continuous_file_transfer_with_rsync_and_cron.md

 ### Why Use a Dedicated User?

-We need the ability to safely use the `killall rsync` command to terminate synchronization processes when necessary.
-However, indiscriminately killing all `rsync` processes on the host system would be highly undesirable, as other users or services might also rely on `rsync`.
+Indiscriminately killing all `rsync` processes on the host system would be bold, as other users or services might also rely on `rsync`.

 To prevent this, we "namespace" the termination by using the **process owner**.
 By creating a dedicated user (e.g., `rsync_user_1`), we ensure that only `rsync` processes owned by this specific user are targeted for termination.

-#### Why Not Use a PID-Based Mechanism?

-While tracking processes using a PID-based mechanism is possible, it adds unnecessary complexity to the solution.
-A PID-based approach would require:
-- Maintaining PID files.
-- Handling edge cases where processes terminate unexpectedly or PID files become stale.

-Using a user-specific namespace for `killall` simplifies the solution while ensuring robust and precise control over process termination.
-This approach strikes a balance between functionality and simplicity.

 ---